clekremer/portfolio2_puppyquiz/README.md

   -  The controls area consists of 3 elements:
       - actual score
-      - answered questions of total questions
+      - answered questions of total questions (should give overview about quiz progress)
       - button to restart the quiz

  ![Controls area](docs/readme_images/controlsarea.PNG)